 Factory 3: Silk Screen Printing Manufacturer

-After settling down all the things with embroidery manufacturer, we went on to a silk screen printing manufacturer to finish the rest of clothes.
+After settling down all the things with embroidery manufacturer, we went on to a silk screen printing manufacturer to finish the rest of the clothes.

 Silk screen printing is the most popular printing technique used by companies to print designs onto products of different sizes and materials.
 It is also the cheapest printing method.
 A mesh is used in this technique to transfer ink onto a substrate.